andreabellome/saturn_moon_tours/README.md

 git clone "https://github.com/andreabellome/saturn_moon_tours"
 ```

-Only invited developers can contribute to the folder, and each should create a separate branch, otherwise push requests will not be accepted.
+Only invited developers can contribute to the folder, and each should create a separate branch or to fork, otherwise push requests will not be accepted on main branch modifications.

 One notices here that a the [MATLAB Optimization Toolbox](https://it.mathworks.com/products/optimization.html) is required for the current version of AUTOMATE.
 Future developments will eliminate this need.